megseekosh/rate-normalization/README.md

 ## Citation

-Cychosz, M. & Newman, R. (under review).
-Perceptual normalization for speaking rate occurs below the level of the syllable. ([pre-print](https://psyarxiv.com/7se4h/))
+Cychosz, M. & Newman, R. (Accepted).
+Perceptual normalization for speaking rate occurs below the level of the syllable. *Journal of the Acoustical Society of America.* ([pre-print](https://psyarxiv.com/7se4h/))